 The mobiles introduced in this paper are (decorated) labeled trees.
 It is tempting to interpret them as spatially branching processes, by viewing the tree as coding the genealogy of a population while the labels code positions of its members on the integer line.
-Such an interpretation was exploited in Ref.
-[7] to relate the generating function R_n for planar quadrangulations to the escape probability of a species from a domain of the integer line.
+Such an interpretation was exploited in Ref.[7] to relate the generating function $R_n$ for planar quadrangulations to the escape probability of a species from a domain of the integer line.
 It would be interesting to see whether the rules for labels in mobiles have a natural translation in terms of population evolution, and to study their scaling limit around multicritical points.

-Acknowledgments: All the authors acknowledge the support of the EU network on "Discrete Random Geometry", grant HPRN-CT-1999-00161.
+Acknowledgments: All authors acknowledge support by the EU network on "Discrete Random Geometry", grant HPRN-CT-1999-00161.